 Also, Rakı has a very interesting and mysterious power that it opens up even the most reserved people.
 For this reason, Rakı Sofrası also called Çilingir Sofrası, in English Locksmith’s Table.
 This may sound funny, but it is true that this drink has such power.

 When it comes to the menu of the Raki Table, it varies.
 You can drink it with only white cheese and melon or with endless delicious Turkish cuisine’s mezes and dishes.
 My personal preference is to drink it with white cheese and melon; however, most of my friends like to drink it with fish and/or kebab.
 When you are drinking Turkish Raki with your friends, the conversation usually starts with the gentle subjects of daily life.
 After a glass or two, the subject comes to matters of the heart.
 And then the politics follow.
 Keeping it at two glasses or three glasses would be the best if you are not a pro drinker because it contains 45% alcohol in it.

 How to prepare Rakı?

 When it comes to how to prepare it, the best is to put a little water first, then Raki, and then water is poured into the glass.
-This is the drinking method of Aydın Boysan who was a well know Turkish architect, academic, author, essayist, and pro-Rakı drinker.
-He was one of the great characters in Turkey’s recent history that passed away in January 2018 at the age of 96.
+This is the drinking method of Aydın Boysan who was a well-known Turkish architect, academic, author, essayist, and pro-Rakı drinker.
+He was one of the great characters in Turkey’s recent history who passed away in January 2018 at the age of 96.
 He has countless sayings about Rakı.